tconfrey/HealthValuePipelines/README.md

 - Over the last few years advances in machine learning have made significant new tools available for natural language processing, pattern recognition and computer aided decision making.
 Applying these tools to large healthcare data sets has the potential to significantly improve care outcomes while simultaneously automating away work and reducing costs.
 - The FHIR standard shows great potential to unify the world of the internet and mobile software with healthcare; and its success and adoption are encouraging further standardization efforts (eg [mCODE](https://mcodeinitiative.org/)?)

+### Value Add
 Based on these dynamics more and more mission-driven healthcare companies are forming to solve targeted problems by building and delivering new healthcare value pipelines.
-In doing so they are often tackling similar problems to build out needed pipeline components.
+In doing so they are often tackling common problems to build out needed pipeline components.
 Insofar as these components are not core to a companies intrinsic value-add it makes sense to outsource and/or re-use pre-existing building blocks.